The Truth about Organic Permanent Makeup

 #1) A Regulated Business

 In California, application of Body Art is regulated by The Safe Body Art Act (AB300) as amended.
-As of July 1, 2012 this law requires Body Art practitioners to comply with specified requirements, incuding, all inks, dyes and pigments MUST be commercially manufactured.
+As of July 1, 2012, this law requires Body Art practitioners to comply with specified requirements, including, all inks, dyes, and pigments MUST be commercially manufactured.
 This law, in Section 119311, states: (b) Only commercially manufactured inks, dyes, and pigments shall be used.1

 Worse, without being produced in commercial laboratories, such homemade or black market inks and pigments may be carcinogenic or toxic, cause scarring, granulomas or reproductive harm.
 This also places the victim at risk of infection, allergic or anaphylactic reaction and toxic shock — all of which can require hospitalization or prove fatal.